Credentialed Transactions Developer Guide

 field value, from the successful response message.
 You must include the network transaction ID in subsequent MIT authorization requests in order to associate the CIT to the MIT.

-Required Fields for Initial Customer-Initiated Installment Payments with a PAN
+Required Fields for Initial Customer-Initiated Installment Payment with a PAN

 Use this required field if you are authorizing an initial installment payment using the card type referenced below.